Philip Dimitrov: Career

 He served in the 36th, 37th, and 40th legislatures of the National Assembly, having been elected in Sofia for the UDF on each occasion.
 In 2005, he was elected Deputy Speaker of the 40th National Assembly.
 He authored or introduced among other bills the Bill for Abolition of Mandatory Military Service and (several times) bills on preventing and sanctioning Conflict of Interest.
 He was a member of the Bulgarian Parliament Delegation for Relations with the European Parliament.
 In January through June 2007 he was a member of the European Parliament and Deputy Chairman of the Committee on Constitutional Affairs.

 In April 1997 he was appointed Ambassador of Bulgaria at the UN, New York and from August 1998 to January 2002 he was Ambassador of Bulgaria to the US.

 His inability to compromise led to vetoing his candidacy both for President (fall of 2006) and Leader of the list of candidates for the European parliament (spring of 2007).
 In spite of his quiet withdrawal, the UDF lost both elections heavily.
 In the fall of 2007, he was rejected by the government as a candidate for the position of Judge at the European Court of Human Rights (Strasbourg).
 In July 2008, he declared that he was voluntarily leaving politics for good.

 In 2004 he was a Special Envoy of the President of the CSCE (Commission on Security and Cooperation in Europe) for Armenia and Azerbaijan.
 He was a visiting scholar in the Woodrow Wilson Center in 2003.
 Philip Dimitrov has taught political sciences in the American University in Bulgaria between 2002 and 2008, led post graduate programme at the University of Toronto (2007) and was visiting professor at Christopher Newport University in Newport News, Virginia (2008 - 2009).
-He holds PhD in Political Science and is Distinguished professor (Reader) at the New Bulgarian University.
+He holds PhD in political science and is Distinguished professor (Reader) at the New Bulgarian University.

 Since 2004 Dimitrov has been a Member of the Club of Madrid, an independent non-profit organization composed of 88 democratic former Presidents and Prime Ministers from 58 different countries.
 The Club de Madrid's objective is to promote "Democracy that Delivers".

 In 2004 he was Senior member of the NED-CLS team for democratic experience exchange with Georgia.
 He was member of the Board of the New Bulgarian University, Honorary Chairman of the board of the George Marshal Association – Bulgaria and Program Director at the 'Bulgarian Institute for Legal Development'.

 He was appointed Head of Delegation of the European Union to the Republic of Georgia and served there between 2010 and 2014.

-Since 2015 he has been member of the Constitutional Court of Bulgaria.
+Between 2015 and 2024 he was a member of the Constitutional Court of Bulgaria.